-Physical problems (e.g. not enough leverage)

-A student's hobbies (because they know something about them and it's fun)

-'Small' problems - if it's larger than a pop can, it might be over the 3D print time limit

-Offer a benefit beyond 'cheaper'
+Physical problems (e.g. not enough leverage e) A student's hobbies (because they know sor about them and it's fun) nething 'Small' problems - if it's larger than a pop co it might be over the 3D print time limit n, Offer a benefit beyond 'cheaper' Bad problems: Information problems (e.g. not enough date (c Things students have only heard about (hard understand, hard to test, might be boring) d to 'Large' problems - the maximum size of the volume is roughly 25x25x25cm 3D print Only advantage is cost "it's just a race to the e bottom"

-Bad problems:

-Information problems (e.g. not enough data)

-Things students have only heard about (hard to understand, hard to test, might be boring)

-'Large' problems - the maximum size of the 3D print volume is roughly 25x25x25cm

-Only advantage is cost "it's just a race to the bottom"
+March 2024 Curriculum guide for educators Integrating the James Dyson Award into your university course Dr. Hassan's course